swo/16s-book/manuscript/sec02.md

 I suspect that a stronger signal comes from reagent or lab-specific contamination.
 Commercial reagents often come pre-loaded with bacteria.
 (Like, not in a good way.)
-In our lab, we notice
+In my PhD lab, we often found
-that _Halomonas_ and _Shewanella_ species often appear where they shouldn't, and the effect appears to depend on the particular extraction kit we use.
+_Halomonas_ and _Shewanella_ species where they shouldn't be.
+The effect appeared to depend on the particular extraction kit used.

 ## Multiplexing helps evaluate contamination (or other weirdness)